Journey to an ESOP & Beyond

 Summary: Awareness Over Title

-Jason Miller: And that’s super valuable in an employee-owned company.
+Jason Miller: And that is super valuable in an employee-owned company.

 Closing & Listener Engagement